SamerLabban/ansible-for-network-automation/README.md

 ### Ansible Documentation
 https://docs.ansible.com
 In ansible docs, you can also choose the documentation based on the ansible version you are using.

+### .ansible.cfg
+Please create one .ansible.cfg file in your home directory  (~/) Both in WSL and Mac terminal, just use cd ~ go to your home directory
+$ cd ~
+$ ls -la | grep ansible
+-rw-r--r--   1 pengxiao  staff      62 Sep 23 23:29 .ansible.cfg
+and create a file called .ansible.cfg with content as below [defaults] host_key_checking=False deprecation_warnings=False